 - assess, treat, and/or offer/give referrals for physical injuries.

-(Please note: Forensic medical exams are unavailable at student health.
-These exams are completed in Emergency Departments at Magee Women’s Hospital or UPMC Mercy.)
+(Forensic medical exams are unavailable at student health.
+These exams can be obtained in Emergency Departments at Magee Women’s Hospital or UPMC Mercy.)

 Medical doctors at Student Health routinely assess for signs of Interpersonal Dating Violence and can provide medical support and referrals for emotional support.
 Student Health Service is located in the Wellness Center on the second floor of Nordenberg Hall , 119 University Place, 412-383-1800.